 Who Should Pay for Flood Mitigation Infrastructure?

-This question is becoming more and more prevalent as communities struggle to deal with fluctuating water levels, severe storms, and increasing development in and along floodplains.
-All of which are exacerbating flooding issues and raises the question of who’s responsibility is it to pay – private property owners or the government?
-This issue really hit home in the Jefferson Chalmers neighborhood of Detroit, MI.
-High water levels on Lake Michigan caused canals in this area to overflow and flood the streets.
+Fluctuating water levels, severe storms, and increasing development in and along floodplains all exacerbate flooding issues.
+These community challenges raise the question of who’s responsibility is it to pay – private property owners or the government?
+In the Jefferson Chalmers neighborhood of Detroit, Michigan, high water levels on Lake Michigan caused canals in this area to overflow and flood the streets.
 One solution is to build the sea walls higher.
 “Currently, the seawalls along more than 75 percent of the neighborhood’s 300 waterfront parcels are inadequate to protect against a 100-year flood, Simmons said.
-City officials have told residents that they are responsible for reinforcing the seawall on their private property — a common local government policy that protects taxpayers from footing the bill for private property improvements”.
+City officials have told residents that they are responsible for reinforcing the seawall on their private property — a common local government policy that protects taxpayers from footing the bill for private property improvements.”
 Read the full article here and about another similar situation here.

 Shoreline Special Improvement District